Enquiry Now

 Key Features That Made the Difference

-Three organisations.
-Three industries.
-Three language pairs.
-Three different review models.
-What made WebTrans AI the right infrastructure across all of them was not a single feature — it was how every layer of the platform works together as a continuous system.
+Two organizations.
+Two industries.
+Two language pairs.
+Two different review models.
+What made WebTrans AI the right infrastructure across both of them was not a single feature — it was how every layer of the platform works together as a continuous system.

 • Smart DOM-aware crawler: reads the live rendered website exactly as a browser does — extracting only visible human-readable content, leaving code, schema, and scripts untouched.
 Keeps Translation Memory clean from day one.